Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The best way to get around is by car and there are several rental agencies in Palma, but in high season reservations need to be made in advance.
 Everything on the island is within three hours drive from the capital.

 Built in the 14th century and surrounded by a double moat, this round hilltop castle was the summer residence of the kings of Mallorca.
 While once serving as a prison, it today contains Palma's Municipal Museum displaying archaeological artefacts and models of excavations.
-The unusual castle sits atop a lovely park area, highlights include spectacular views and photo opportunities.
-Visitors can explore a series of chambers upstairs above the museum below.
-Don't miss the prisoner's graffiti etched into the stonework, visible if you climb up to the roof.
-The Bellver Castle is on the route of the Palma City open-top sightseeing buses, but the walk up through the forest from Placa Gomilla is pleasant and not too strenuous, with many viewpoints to rest at along the way.
-Bellver Castle is one of the city's top attractions and a must-see for its vistas alone.
+The unusual castle sits atop a lovely park area and its highlights include spectacular views and photo opportunities.
+Visitors can explore a series of chambers upstairs above the museum below, and should not miss the prisoner's graffiti etched into the stonework, visible if guests climb up to the roof.
+The Bellver Castle is on the route of the Palma City open-top sightseeing buses, but the walk up through the forest from Placa Gomilla is pleasant and not too strenuous.

-The only surviving Moorish building in Palma is the bathhouse of Banys Àrabs, located in the city's medieval quarter.
+The only surviving Moorish building in Palma is the bathhouse of Banys Arabs, located in the city's medieval quarter.
 It contains an elegant horseshoe-arched dome chamber supported by 12 columns, fronted by a lovely little garden with picnic tables.
 Although this is a small attraction, basically consisting of two empty chambers (hence the low admission cost), the old architecture is graceful and photographers should enjoy capturing the romantically dilapidated walls and columns.
-The baths are worth visiting to get some impression of the character of the old city as they are sadly all that remains.
-There is a short video show, in multiple languages, providing some historical information about the building, but not much else.
-The site is generally deserted and is a serene spot to imagine the past and take a break from sightseeing to read or write in the peaceful gardens.
-Bring your own picnic and enjoy a slow lunch at the baths.
-Although it is located on a small side road, the building is well sign-posted and shouldn't be hard to find.
-Those interested in history or Moorish architecture should not miss this tiny but charming attraction in Palma.
+The baths are worth visiting to get some impression of the character of the old city, as they are sadly all that remains.

 Many travellers associate the island with wild parties and package holidays for young tourists hell bent on having a good time, but Mallorca's quieter resorts are fantastic places for families with children to take a summer holiday, and the combination of great tourist amenities and historic sightseeing will keep everybody entertained and happy.

-Puerto Pollensa and Cala d'Or are quiet and the beaches uncrowded, a great location for the kids to build sand castles and play with buckets and spades, but remember to pack the sunscreen as the temperatures in summer months can be searing.
-El Arenal boasts an enormous waterpark, as do Alcudia and Magalluf - what could be a more perfect day out for the kids?
-Take the kids go-karting in Magalluf, or enjoy a family horse-riding trip to see the island from Alcudia.
+Puerto Pollensa and Cala d'Or are quiet and the beaches uncrowded, a great location for the kids to build sand castles and play with buckets and spades, but visitors should remember to pack the sunscreen, as the temperatures in summer months can be searing.
+El Arenal boasts an enormous waterpark, as do Alcudia and Magalluf.
+Parents can also take the kids go-karting in Magalluf, or enjoy a family horse-riding trip to see the island from Alcudia.
 A trip to Marineland, in Costa d'en Blanes, to watch the dolphins and sea lions perform, or be mesmerised by the sharks in the aquarium, is a must.
 On days when outdoor activities are not an option for kids on holiday in Mallorca, many of the hotels feature kids clubs, or children's indoor playgrounds, and there are other options such as Mallorca Aquarium in Porto Cristo.
 Of course, the city of Palma has many attractions for a rainy day, but those wanting to stick to their chosen resort certainly shouldn't be bored either.

 Mallorca, or Majorca, enjoys a typical Mediterranean climate, with hot, dry summers and mild winters.
 The island has an ideal climate for holidaymakers with little rain and average temperatures usually kept comfortably below 86ºF (30ºC) even in mid-summer.
 Temperatures remain warm in the spring and autumn and even in winter rarely drop much below 50ºF (10ºC).
 Water temperatures range from 64ºF (18ºC) in May to 79ºF (26ºC) in August making Mallorca ideal for water sports and ensuring that swimming is possible throughout spring and autumn as well as summer.